Caterpillars are the larval stage of insects, which undergo metamorphosis to become butterflies, moths, or skippers.

 A yellow-necked caterpillar is also known as a yellow-necked caterpillar.

-These types of black and yellow Caterpillars have yellow or orange spots on its body, with black stripes running down from the head to the tail.
+These types of black and yellow Caterpillars have yellow or orange spots on their bodies, with black stripes running down from the head to the tail.

 The color of these spots tends to change depending on whether it’s feeding or resting.
 When providing, they will have bright red spots; when sleeping, they’ll be white or light bluish-white.